sgerogia/sgerogia.github.io/_posts/2019-03-12-Springboot-Flight-Stats.md

 once a flight is landed/canceled cannot update anymore,...)
 * Has a simple in-memory DB to keep track of things.

+To keep things super-simple:
+* All times are in UTC
+* Only storing airport's [IATA code][23], no other info
+* No conversion to local time at any point (which would require storing airport timezone etc)

 ### Libraries

 If you used the above cURL verbatim then you will have a Maven project with